Alexoner/skynet/skynet/neural_network/README.md

 [the coursework](https://coursework.stanford.edu/portal/site/W15-CS-231N-01/)
 page for the course.

+### Q1: Two-layer Neural Network (30 points)

+The IPython Notebook `two_layer_net.ipynb` will walk you through implementing a two-layer neural network on CIFAR-10.
+You will write a hard-coded 2-layer Neural Network, implement its backprop pass, and tune its hyperparameters.

+### Q2: Modular Neural Network (30 points)

+The IPython Notebook `layers.ipynb` will walk you through a modular Neural Network implementation.
+You will implement the forward and backward passes of many different layer types, including convolution and pooling layers.

+### Q3: ConvNet on CIFAR-10 (40 points)

+The IPython Notebook `convnet.ipynb` will walk you through the process of training a (shallow) convolutional neural network on CIFAR-10.
+It wil then be up to you to train the best network that you can.

 ### Q1: Fully-connected Neural Network (30 points)
 The IPython notebook `FullyConnectedNets.ipynb` will introduce you to our